 Protecting Your Rights

-Intentionally destroying property that is worth less than $1,000 is a class 1 misdemeanor, punishable by up to 12 months in jail and a $2,500 fine.
+- Intentional Destruction of Property Less Than $1,000: Intentionally destroying property that is worth less than $1,000 is a Class 1 misdemeanor, punishable by up to 12 months in jail and a maximum fine of $2,500.

-Intentionally destroying property that is worth $1,000 or more is a class 6 felony, punishable by up to 5 years in prison and a maximum of $2,500 in fines.
+- Intentional Destruction of Property Greater Than $1,000: Intentionally destroying property that is worth $1,000 or more is a Class 6 felony, punishable by up to 5 years in prison and a maximum fine of $2,500.

 Whether or not the damage to property was intentional is a very important fact.
 In order to charge someone with the two most serious forms of destruction of property, the prosecution must prove that the damage was intentional.